backstreetbrogrammer/44_RabbitMQ/README.md

 Sequence can be modified by:

-- adding entities to the beginning or to the end
+- adding entities to the back / tail / rear
-- removing from the beginning or from the end
+- removing from the front / head

 **_Synchronous Communication_**